 After defining the functional territory of a non-coding element, the next step is to test for mutational burden (the relative prevalence of mutations in a given region [OK?
 Or please replace with a simple definition]) over many elements.
-The more elements one tests, the higher the prevalence of a given driver will need to be to be considered statistically significant, owing to a statistical phenomenon called the multiple testing penalty [I’ve attempted to explain this for non-specialists — please replace with a more accurate explanation if needed].
+The more elements one tests, the higher the prevalence of a given driver will need to be to be considered statistically significant, owing to a statistical approach of multiple testing penalty [I’ve attempted to explain this for non-specialists — please replace with a more accurate explanation if needed].
 Thus, one can increase the power of driver detection by making the element set as small and accurate as possible.
 This suggests that the best way to increase power for non-coding elements is, perhaps non-intuitively, to analyse a compact and highly accurate annotation set containing as few elements as possible, in which each element corresponds as closely as possible to an underlying functional territory, rather than to investigate every base in the genome

 Another difficulty is evaluating the impact of non-coding mutations.
 It is unclear whether each substitution of a nucleotide in a regulatory region has an equal impact.
 In some circumstances, what effect a mutation will have can be predicted — if it breaks a transcription-factor binding site or creates a new one, for instance8.
 But better metrics of functional impact are needed over the whole genome to find non-coding equivalents of the coding mutations known to alter protein production or behaviour.
 Finally, the power to detect drivers in non-coding regions depends on how uniform the underlying background mutation rate is.
-Rates are irregular across wide expanses of the genome9, so Rheinbay and colleagues’ approach will require further refinement.
+Rates are irregular across wide expanses of the genome9, so current approaches will require further refinement.

 An effective approach to deal with some of these challenges is sequencing many patients.
 This approach is feasible only through large-scale collaborations.
 Such efforts will generate comprehensive catalogues of non-coding variants, which give us better statistics that can be leveraged to detect more driver mutations.
 However, these large-scale studies require uniform cohorts, which will be a challenge owing to the highly heterogeneous nature of cancer.
 The development of a more compact functional annotation of the non-coding genome represents a compelling alternative.
 Here, systematic annotation compendiums such as the ENCODE project10 have a vital role to play.
-If the innovative approach taken by Rheinbay and colleagues can be refined [OK to add?
+As evident from this study [OK to add?
 To end with an upbeat sentence explicitly about the current study], more drivers can be pursued by focussing on less of the genome.

 Sushant Kumar and Mark Gerstein are in the Program in Computational Biology and Bioinformatics and in the Department of Molecular Biophysics and Biochemistry, Yale University, New Haven, Connecticut 06520, USA.
 M.G. is also in the Department of Computer Science, Yale University